DurgaPritam/c0mpiled-2/README.md

 ### Phase A — Area Recommendations

-Inputs:
+**Inputs**

 * Work location
-* Budget (AED/year)
+* Budget (AED per year)
-* Unit type (Studio / 1BHK / 2BHK)
+* Unit type (Studio, 1BHK, 2BHK)
-* Commute preference (metro vs car)
+* Commute preference (metro or car)
-* Lifestyle (quiet / social / family)
+* Lifestyle preference (quiet, social, family-oriented)
 * Must-haves and dealbreakers

-Output:
+**Outputs**

-* Top 3 recommended areas + 1 wildcard
+* Top three recommended areas plus one wildcard option
 * For each area:

-  * Fit summary
+  * Short fit summary
-  * Rent realism vs budget
+  * Rent realism relative to the stated budget
-  * Commute note
+  * Approximate commute note
-  * Lifestyle vibe
+  * Lifestyle characteristics
-  * Pros / cons
+  * Key pros and cons
   * Confidence level

 ---

 ### Phase B — Listing Trust Check

-User provides listing text or details.
+The user provides a rental listing or its details.

-Output:

-* **Scam Risk Score (0–100)**
+**Outputs**

+* Scam risk score (0–100)
-* Risk label: Low / Medium / High
+* Risk label: Low, Medium, or High
-* Top risk signals with severity
+* Key risk signals with severity
-* Actionable “What to do next” checklist
+* A practical checklist outlining next steps

 ---

 ## Scam Risk Scoring (Heuristic)

-Rule-based scoring (no live scraping):
+TrustMove uses a rule-based approach with no live web scraping.

-Signals include:
+Signals considered include:

-* Price significantly below area average
+* Pricing far below typical area averages
-* WhatsApp-only contact / refusal to call
+* WhatsApp-only communication or refusal to speak by phone
-* Urgency language (“deposit today”)
+* Urgency language such as “deposit today”
-* Missing broker license or RERA number
+* Missing broker license or RERA details
-* No viewing allowed
+* Refusal or inability to arrange a viewing
-* Deposit requested before viewing
+* Requests for payment before viewing
-* Vague or inconsistent listing details
+* Vague or inconsistent listing information

-Scores are clamped to **0–100** and labeled clearly.
+All scores are clamped between 0 and 100 and clearly labeled.

 ---

 ## Area Dataset (Hackathon Scope)

-* Focus: **Dubai**
+* Focused on Dubai
-* Small internal dataset of common neighborhoods
+* Uses a small internal dataset of common neighborhoods
 * Includes:

-  * Average rents
+  * Typical rent ranges
   * Metro access
-  * Lifestyle tags
+  * Lifestyle indicators
-  * Notes and trade-offs
+  * Notes on trade-offs and limitations

-TrustMove **recommends areas, not listings**.
+TrustMove recommends areas rather than individual properties.

 ---

-## Explainability & Trace
+## Explainability and Trace

-Each response includes a **Trace** section showing:
+Each response includes a short trace section that outlines:

 * Inputs considered
 * Signals detected
-* Reasoning behind rankings and risk scores
+* Reasoning behind area rankings and risk scores

-This ensures transparency for users, judges, and regulators.
+This supports user trust, judging clarity, and future regulatory alignment.

 ---

-## Tech Stack / Partner Tools
+## Tech Stack and Partner Tools

+* **Crustdata**
-* **Crustdata** – Optional broker/company enrichment to reduce impersonation scams
+  Optional enrichment of broker or company details to reduce impersonation scams

-* **Lingo.dev** – Arabic ↔ English localization for UAE users
+* **Lingo.dev**
+  Arabic and English localization to support the UAE’s bilingual user base

-* **Lyra** – Agent distribution and deployment marketplace
+* **Lyra**
+  Distribution and deployment of TrustMove as a reusable agent

-* **Trace** – Decision logging and explainability
+* **Trace**
+  Logging of decision steps to make agent reasoning transparent and auditable

-* **Uplift AI** – Conversation analysis to improve prompts and safety guidance over time
+* **Uplift AI**
+  Analysis of anonymized conversations to improve prompts and safety guidance over time

 ---

-## Safety & Disclaimers
+## Safety and Disclaimers

-* Not a legal authority
+* TrustMove is not a legal authority
-* Provides risk assessment, not guarantees
+* It provides risk guidance, not guarantees
-* Encourages:

-  * Broker/RERA verification
+* Users are encouraged to:

+  * Verify broker and RERA details
-  * In-person or video viewings
+  * Conduct in-person or video viewings
-  * No upfront deposits
+  * Avoid upfront deposits
-  * Official payment channels only
+  * Use official payment channels

-Unsafe or illegal requests are refused with safer alternatives suggested.
+Requests involving illegal or unsafe actions are refused, with safer alternatives suggested.

 ---